 This setting sets the battery charge algorithm.
+It is by default set to "rotary switch".

-A selection can be made between:
+- A selection can be made between:

+- · The rotary switch position

 - · Pre-defined factory battery presets

 - · User-defined battery presets

 - · Create, modify or delete a user-defined preset.